Skip to content

 Minimum age raised from 16 to 18

-Don’t worry, if you're aged between 16 and 17, as you can continue to open and save into a Junior ISA.
+If you're 16 or 17, you can still open and save into a junior ISA.
 The downside is that the annual tax-free allowance is £9,000 – less than half the adult ISA allowance of £20,000.

-There is no minimum age limit to open a Junior ISA and when you turn 18 the account will automatically roll over into an adult ISA.
-If you’re thinking about opening a Junior ISA, we outline how they work in our Junior ISA guide.
+There is no minimum age limit to open a junior ISA and when you turn 18 it will automatically roll over into an adult ISA.
+Find out more in our Junior ISA guide.

 Tax-free allowances remain frozen at £20,000 until 2030